Registrar of Voters

 The system will be available for all state, county, and municipal elections no less than 46 days before Election Day and can be accessed at NVEASE.gov.

-Nevada's EASE is the first entirely online application, that supports Nevada voter needs around the world.
+Nevada’s EASE is an online application that supports Nevada voter needs around the world.
 Since 2020, legislators have increased access to EASE and it is now open for Nevada residents with disabilities (NRS 293.269951 (1)(a)(a); NAC 293.206) and tribal voters who live on a colony or reservation in Nevada (NRS 293.269951 (1)(a)(2)).

 EASE Features:

-Nevada's military and overseas citizens, voters with a disability or tribal voters who live on a colony or reservation in Nevada can access the live EASE system at NVEASE.gov.
+Nevada’s military and overseas citizens, voters with a disability, or tribal voters who live on a colony or reservation in Nevada can access the live EASE system at NVEASE.gov.

 Federal Voting Assistance Program